 Wisdom teeth, or third molars, usually begin to erupt anywhere from age 17-21.
 They are called wisdom teeth due to the fact that they appear during early adulthood when a person gains wisdom.
-There are many considerations when deciding what is the right course of action for your wisdom teeth.
-At All American Dental, Dr. Wietholder will discuss these considerations with you and make recommendations based on your specific situation.
+There are many considerations when deciding what is the right course of action for your wisdom teeth removal.
+Wisdom teeth removal Columbia MO, Dr. Wietholder will discuss these considerations with you and make recommendations based on your specific situation.

 Impacted means that the wisdom teeth are “stuck” underneath of the gums because they are not coming in straight or they do not have enough room to allow them to come in properly.
 Also, impacted wisdom teeth can sometimes cause cysts, which may damage the jaw bone or neighboring teeth.
 In many instances, especially in younger people, it is best to remove these teeth to prevent future issues.

 If wisdom teeth are not impacted and are coming in straight when viewed on an x-ray, then they may not have to be extracted.
 However, there are several possible situations that would still make extracting the wisdom teeth a good idea.